Architectural engineering: The architectural engineer (PE) in the United States

 In many jurisdictions of the United States, the architectural engineer is a licensed engineering professional.
 Usually a graduate of an EAC/ABET-accredited architectural engineering university program preparing students to perform whole-building design in competition with architect-engineer teams; or for practice in one of structural, mechanical or electrical fields of building design, but with an appreciation of integrated architectural requirements.
 Although some states require a BS degree from an EAC/ABET-accredited engineering program, with no exceptions, about two thirds of the states accept BS degrees from ETAC/ABET-accredited architectural engineering technology programs to become licensed engineering professionals.
 Architectural engineering technology graduates, with applied engineering skills, often gain further learning with an MS degree in engineering and/or NAAB-accredited Masters of Architecture to become licensed as both an engineer and architect.
 This path requires the individual to pass state licensing exams in both disciplines.
 States handle this situation differently on experienced gained working under a licensed engineer and/or registered architect prior to taking the examinations.
 This education model is more in line with the educational system in the United Kingdom where an accredited MEng or MS degree in engineering for further learning is required by the Engineering Council to be registered as a Chartered Engineer.
 The National Council of Architectural Registration Boards (NCARB) facilitate the licensure and credentialing of architects but requirements for registration often vary between states.
 In the state of New Jersey, a registered architect is allowed to sit for the PE exam and a professional engineer is allowed to take the design portions of the Architectural Registration Exam (ARE), to become a registered architect.
-It is becoming more common for highly educated architectural engineers in the United States to become licensed as both engineer and architect.

 Formal architectural engineering education, following the engineering model of earlier disciplines, developed in the late 19th century, and became widespread in the United States by the mid-20th century.
 With the establishment of a specific "architectural engineering" NCEES Professional Engineering registration examination in the 1990s, and first offering in April 2003, architectural engineering became recognized as a distinct engineering discipline in the United States.
 Up to date NCEES account allows engineers to apply to other states PE license "by comity".

 In most license-regulated jurisdictions, architectural engineers are not entitled to practice architecture unless they are also licensed as architects.
 Practice of structural engineering in high-risk locations, e.g., due to strong earthquakes, or on specific types of higher importance buildings such as hospitals, may require separate licensing as well.
 Regulations and customary practice vary widely by state or city.